khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 #### Pagination

 - Tables displaying data sets with more than 20 items should use pagination.
 [See pagination guidelines](/components/pagination)
+- If a condensed table is used, data sets with more than 40 items should use [pagination](/components/pagination).

 #### Additional actions